Leslie Grantham: Online sex scandal

 In May 2004, a Sunday newspaper printed photographs of Grantham exposing himself and masturbating whilst sucking his finger in a sexually-suggestive manner via a webcam from his dressing room to an undercover reporter named "Amanda".
 Grantham also allegedly dressed as Captain Hook whilst pleasuring himself, and insulted several cast members of EastEnders, including Shane Richie (Alfie Moon), Wendy Richard (Pauline Fowler), Kim Medcalf (Sam Mitchell) and Jessie Wallace (Kat Moon).

 Grantham released a statement which read, "I am wholeheartedly ashamed of my behaviour and feel that I have let down my colleagues, as well as my friends and family."
-He also added, "In some small recompense I intend to make a donation to charity as a mark of my apology."
-He maintained in later interviews that he 'was set up'.
+He added, "In some small recompense I intend to make a donation to charity as a mark of my apology."
+He maintained in later interviews that he "was set up".
 He attempted suicide three times as a result of the scandal.
-In addition, in 2018 it was reported that he had been investigated by police for sexually abusing a school girl, although the victim ultimately decided not to pursue the matter.
+In addition, in 2018 the Daily Mirror reported that he had been investigated by police for sexually abusing a schoolgirl, although the alleged victim ultimately decided not to pursue the matter.

 Departure from EastEnders

 In November 2004, it was confirmed that Grantham would be leaving EastEnders in the New Year.
 Bosses stated that the character would be killed off, but this time "the coffin lid would be nailed shut".

-On 18 February 2005, 16.2 million viewers tuned in to view his character's second demise, this time at the hands of second wife Chrissie, portrayed by Tracy-Ann Oberman, who hit him over the head with a dog-shaped iron doorstop during a confrontation in the Vic.
+On 18 February 2005, 14.34 million viewers tuned in to view his character's second demise, this time at the hands of second wife Chrissie, portrayed by Tracy-Ann Oberman, who hit him over the head with a dog-shaped iron doorstop during a confrontation in the Vic.